proteome dynamics and control of proteostasis

-Cells must keep millions of protein molecules in a properly working condition and avoid accumulating damaged proteins.
-This tendency is known as proteostasis.
-Proteostasis is achieved via balance of different activities including translation of new proteins, chaperone-mediated folding, post-translational modifications and elimination of non-functional proteins.
+Each cell must keep millions of protein molecules properly functional and avoid accumulating damaged proteins.
+This condition, known as proteostasis, is achieved via balance of different activities like translation of new proteins, chaperone-mediated folding, post-translational modifications, elimination of non-functional proteins etc..
 Distortion of this balance is detrimental.
-For example, some of the most socially impactful disorders - Alzheimer’s disease and Parkinson’s disease - result from the proteostasis failure.
+For example, some of the most socially impactful disorders - Alzheimer’s disease and Parkinson’s disease - stem from the proteostasis failure.

-My lab is interested in how cells control the functional state of proteins to maintain proteostasis.
-To answer these questions we are using biochemical and genetic techniques to study protein dynamics - a “life record” of proteins within cells including when and how proteins fold, assemble into complexes, get modified and eliminated.
-The analysis of protein dynamics in normal cells and in conditions when the protein’s quality is deteriorated helps us to understand the mechanisms that control proteostasis.
+My group is interested in how cells control the functional state of proteins and maintain proteostasis.
+To answer these questions we are analysing protein dynamics - a “life record” of proteins within cells including when and how proteins fold, assemble into complexes, get modified and eliminated.
+By observing dynamics of proteins and protein complexes in normal cells and under conditions of proteostasis failure we aim to understand the mechanisms that govern proteostasis.

-We are conducting our research in budding yeast.
-Although yeast is a unicellular organism, it is a well-established model system to study proteostasis and is extremely well-suited for biochemical and genetic work.
-The evolutionary conservation of the proteostasis control machinery also ensures that our results are relevant for a wide research community and for biomedical applications.
+We are conducting our research primarily in budding yeast and applying a broad range of techniques including biochemistry, genetics and mathematical modeling.
+Although budding yeast is a unicellular organism, it is a well-established system to study proteins and protein complexes, and is extremely well-suited for biochemical and genetic work.
+The evolutionary conservation of the proteostasis control machinery also reassures that our results are relevant for a wider research community and for biomedical applications.

 Rajoo, S., Vallotton, P., Onischenko, E., and Weis, K. (2018).
 Stoichiometry and compositional plasticity of the yeast nuclear pore complex revealed by quantitative fluorescence microscopy.
-Proceedings of the National Academy of Sciences of the United States of America.
+Proc Nat Acad Sci USA 115, E3969-E3977.

 Onischenko, E., Tang, J.H., Andersen, K.R., Knockenhauer, K.E., Vallotton, P., Derrer, C.P., Kralt, A., Mugler, C.F., Chan, L.Y., Schwartz, T.U., et al. (2017).
 Natively Unfolded FG Repeats Stabilize the Structure of the Nuclear Pore Complex.
 Cell 171, 904-917 e919.